thephez/original-evolution-whitepaper/README.md

 to show Alice’s request.
-4. Both Alice and Bob store an extensible HD pubkey for each other in the blob in their UserContact Object, this lets the other user derive future payment addresses without needing to re­exchange addresses (not shown in diagram) and as the data is encrypted by each user for the other user, the transactions are not linked to the user’s Account data, unless the private keys for either user’s Account PubKey are compromised at some point the future.
+4. Both Alice and Bob store an extensible HD pubkey for each other in the blob in their UserContact Object, this lets the other user derive future payment addresses without needing to re-exchange addresses (not shown in diagram) and as the data is encrypted by each user for the other user, the transactions are not linked to the user’s Account data, unless the private keys for either user’s Account PubKey are compromised at some point the future.